See what the admission requirements are.

 The University of Bologna's offices could be closed for several days in August, during which pre-enrolments are not validated, so pre-enrolment validation times could be longer in August.

-If your embassy or consulate requires your pre-enrolment to be validated without reservation, go to the 'Career activation and badge' section of this page to find out how to do this.
+If your Embassy or Consulate requires that your pre-enrolment to be unconditional, go to the "Submitting your foreign qualifications" section of this page to find out how to do this.

 Remember that pre-enrolment does guarantee admission to degree programmes.
 To enrol, you must also meet the admission requirements and pass the entrance exams required by the degree programme.